MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/release/previous-version/deploy-continuously-to-azure.md

    ![Add Azure subscription](_img/deploy-continuously-03.png)

-   * Provide Azure subcription details.
+   * Provide Azure subscription details.
 If you have an Azure subscription file (.publishsettings file) on your computer, you can browse to that file.
    If you do not have a local copy of this file, you can **[download a subscription file](https://manage.windowsazure.com/publishsettings)**.